openkim/openkim-items-wiki/wiki/models/4055/1205/6662/003/MO_405512056662_003/wikipage.md

 Note that in the Si.sw parameterization for this potential distributed with LAMMPS, a value of epsilon=2.1683 is used, which appears to be due to slightly different unit conversion.

 Another source of confusion is that in [SW85] the potential is fitted to an incorrect value for the cohesive energy of silicon.
 This is corrected by Balamane in a 1992 paper.
-See the KIM Model Three_Body_Stillinger_Weber_Balamane_Si__MO_113686039439 for more details.
+See https://openkim.org/cite/MO_113686039439_002 for more details.

 ## SW Functions